-Many people also believe that counterfeit Epiphone Les Pauls are probably made on the same shop floor as the originals.
+Many people also believe that counterfeit Epiphone Les Pauls (also known as Chibsons) are probably made on the same shop floor as the originals.
 This could not be further from the truth.
 The Gibson Corporation and their Subsidiary, Epiphone, employ strict quality control across their foreign manufacturing facilities, and the chances of an underground counterfeit operation happening under their noses is slim to none.

 These knock off guitars are made in unregulated facilities, likely using less than legal labor.
 They do not worry about the quality of the components being used in the instrument, so the cheapest possible parts are used, for maximum profits.

 What Are The Signs That Suggest An Epiphone Les Paul Is Fake?